Lisbon, Portugal skyline view over Rossio Square.

 Bedroom, Torel Palace Hotel, Lisbon

-An overview of Bairro Alto, Lisbon
+An overview of Bairro Alto, Lisbons nightlife neighbourhood

 Bairro Alto is one of Lisbon’s liveliest districts for nightlife.
-During the day, it looks pretty workaday but at night, ground floor doors are thrown open to reveal numerous bars and restaurants although most people hang out in the streets.
+During the day, it looks quiet and workaday but at night, ground floor doors are thrown open to reveal numerous bars and restaurants although most people hang out in the streets.
 There are some quirky shops around here and there’s some decent street art (and a lot of ugly graffiti).

 There are several quiet streets within this neighbourhood so I wouldn’t rule it out as a place to stay although it wouldn’t be my first choice.